gerardtoconnor/Skylight/README.md

 // or simply
 textBox { text (<@ model.Age @>,string,Int32.Parse) }
 ```
+For properties with only a getter, only one map is required.

 ## Event Binding
 You can bind to most of the events found on controls, for clarity, all the operation names are prepended with `on` so that the `Click` event is called with the `onClick` operation:
 ```fsharp